benjiboy50fonz/benjiboy50fonz/README.md

 ## More about me:

 I'm a college freshman studying computer engineering with a specialization in embedded systems.
+I also have a minor in mathematical sciences.
 Although programming and developing software is my passion, I also greatly enjoy electronics and robotics!
 I am currently attending Michigan Technological University!

 Although I spend a lot of time staring at a screen, I do enjoy getting outdoors and doing activites such as running, shooting, skiing, and snowmobiling whenever I can!